The Top 5 Markup Languages: Let's Take A Quick Look!

 Let’s look up to three mostly used markup languages :

 It is less strict than SGML and more strict than plain HTML.
-XML provides the extensibility to create various different languages.
+XML provides the extensibility to create the various languages enabling customized data structures for diverse applications and industries.

-There aren’t a lot of major differences between HTML and XHTML, but some of are below :
+There are not a lot of major differences between HTML and XHTML, but some of them are listed below for better understanding.

 To get exciting templates for your different kinds of businesses check out Our collection.

-One Reply to “The Top 5 Markup Languages: A Quick Look!”
+One Reply to “The Top Most 5 Markup Languages: Have A Quick Look!”

 1. It’s awesome designed for me to have a site, which is beneficial designed for my knowledge.